bluz71/vim-nightfly-colors/README.md

 Terminal Themes
 ---------------

-Certain matching terminal themes are provided for:
+A couple matching terminal themes are provided:

 - _iterm2_ users on macOS can import [this](terminal_themes/nightfly.itermcolors) color scheme.